TrellixVulnTeam/swahilipython_SCMU/Doc/library/types.rst

 .. data:: MethodType

-   The type of methods of user-defined class instances.
+   The type of methods of user-defined kundi instances.

 .. data:: BuiltinFunctionType